Mareola-Mabs/CLI-Task-Manager/README.md

 npm install
 ```

-> This grabs all required packages like `colors`, and sets up your CLI environment.
+> This grabs all required packages like `chalk`, and sets up your CLI environment.

 ### 3. 🔥 Start the Task Manager CLI
 ```bash